Xabi Alonso: 10 things on the Bayer Leverkusen coach eyeing European glory

 When Leverkusen appointed Alonso as their new coach in October 2022 it seemed a brave move to recruit someone with no prior affiliation to the club and no experience of coaching a first team.

 Die Werkself could have opted for a perceived safer pair of hands after one win from their opening eight Bundesliga matches in 2022/23 had left them second from bottom.
 Alonso swiftly repaid their faith and then some, though, utterly transforming the club's fortunes.
-The former Real Sociedad B coach calmly guided his new team to the latter reaches of the UEFA Europa League and into contention for a top-four spot in the league.
+After the former Real Sociedad B coach calmly guided his new team to the latter reaches of the UEFA Europa League and to a sixth-placed finish in the league in his first season at the BayArena, things were about to lift off on the banks of the Rhine.

 1) Bayern legend

-Fans of the record German champions may not have appreciated his footballing intelligence when Alonso masterminded a 2-1 win over them in March 2023 but the Spaniard is something of a Bayern legend.
-He arrived in Bavaria in summer 2014 as an experienced 33-year-old midfield general after Pep Guardiola's first season in charge of the club.
+Fans of the record German champions Bayern Munich may not have appreciated his footballing intelligence when Alonso masterminded a 2-1 win over them in March 2023, but the Spaniard is something of a legend at the Bacarian giants.
+He arrived FC Bayern in summer 2014 as an experienced 33-year-old midfield general after Pep Guardiola's first season in charge of the club.

 2) Game in the blood